-When discontinuing Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules, gradually taper the dosage using a patient-specific plan that considers the following: the dose of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules the patient has been taking, the duration of treatment, and the physical and psychological attributes of the patient.
+When discontinuing Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules gradually taper the dosage using a patient-specific plan that considers the following: the dose of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules the patient has been taking, the duration of treatment, and the physical and psychological attributes of the patient.
 To improve the likelihood of a successful taper and minimize withdrawal symptoms, it is important that the opioid tapering schedule is agreed upon by the patient.
-In patients taking opioids for a long duration at high doses, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper [see Dosage and Administration (2.4), Warnings and Precautions (5.16)].
+In patients taking opioids for an extended period of time at high doses, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper [see Dosage and Administration (2.5), Warnings and Precautions (5.18)].